uptonking/note4yaoo/thread-pm-base-editor-text-code.md

 - ##

-- ## Ace, CodeMirror, and Monaco: A Comparison of the Code Editors You Use in the Browser
+- ## Ace, CodeMirror, and Monaco: A Comparison of the Code Editors You Use in the Browser__202112
 - https://blog.replit.com/code-editors
 - In late 2018 Marijn announced a rewrite for CodeMirror to modernize the editor, CodeMirror version 6 with an excellent design doc.
 - **One of the primary motivators for the rewrite was adding support for touch devices**.